codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-7.md

 date: 2022-03-12T17:46:45.000Z
 topic: VuePress
 description: Hey fellow Code Monkeys!!! 🐵 Want to learn how to configure the navbar for VuePress, then check out VuePress Tutorial 7 - Navbar Logo and Links! 🍌🐒
-cardDescription: In this tutorial we'll be discussing how to configure the navbar by using the options exposed by the default theme...
+preview: In this tutorial we'll be discussing how to configure the navbar by using the options exposed by the default theme...
 img: vuepress-tutorials/tutorial-7/vuepress-tutorial-7-navbar-logo-and-links-post.png
 alt: VuePress Tutorial 7 - Navbar Logo and Links Post Picture
 linkImg: vuepress-tutorials/tutorial-7/vuepress-tutorial-7-navbar-logo-and-links-post-link.png